ULHPC/tutorials/advanced/CUDA/README.md

 $ nvcc  # ?
 ```

-Driver is ready, but we need to load the CUDA development kit.
+Driver is loaded, but we still need to load the CUDA development kit.

 ```bash
 $ module av cuda  # av versus spider